-I get to talk about anything that I choose . . . some who have read the page will probably tell you that it gives you some insight into how I approach life.
+I get to talk about some things that are involved in the PhD life and my work/life balance . . . some who have read the page will probably tell you that it gives you some insight into how I approach life.

 I’m continually surprised to find that students really enjoy that this page is available.